 Who's in charge — hospitals, doctors or insurers?

 ACOs can include hospitals, specialists, post-acute providers and even private companies like Walgreens.
-The only must-have element in an ACO are primary care physicians, who serve as the linchpin of the program.
-More than half of the current Medicare ACOs are actually run by physicians and don't even include a hospital partner.
+The only must-have element are primary care physicians, who serve as the linchpin of the program.
+More than half of the current Medicare ACOs are actually run by physicians and don't include a hospital partner.

 In other regions, large hospital systems are scrambling to buy up physician practices with the goal of becoming ACOs that directly employ the majority of their providers.
 Because hospitals usually have access to capital, they may have an easier time than doctors in financing the initial investment, for instance to create the electronic record system necessary to track patients.